alexalmacin/myIntroToPython/README.md

 Understanding control flow is essential for writing programs that can make decisions, iterate over data, and handle errors effectively.
 It gives you the flexibility to create complex logic and solve a wide range of problems in Python.

+# Functions

+Functions in Python are blocks of reusable code that perform a specific task.
+They help in organizing code into manageable pieces, making it easier to understand, debug, and maintain.

+Defining Functions: You define a function using the def keyword followed by the function name and parentheses ().
+	def greet(name):
+    	print("Hello, " + name + "!")

+In this example, greet is the function name, and name is a parameter that the function expects.

+Calling Functions: To execute the code inside a function, you "call" the function by using its name followed by parentheses and passing any required arguments.
+	greet("Alice")

+This line of code calls the greet function and passes the string "Alice" as the name parameter.

+Return Statement: Functions can optionally return a value using the return statement.
+This allows the function to send data back to the caller.
+	def add(x, y):
+    	return x + y

+In this example, the add function takes two parameters x and y, adds them together, and returns the result.

+Function Arguments: Functions can have both positional and keyword arguments.
+Positional arguments are passed based on their position, while keyword arguments are passed with a keyword and a value.
+	def greet(name, message="Hello"):
+    	print(message + ", " + name + "!")

+In this modified greet function, message is a keyword argument with a default value of "Hello".
+If no message is provided when calling the function, it will default to "Hello".

+Docstrings: Docstrings are documentation strings that describe what the function does.
+They are enclosed in triple quotes """ and are placed immediately after the function definition.

+	def greet(name):
+    	"""
+    	This function greets the user with their name.
+    	"""
+    	print("Hello, " + name + "!")

+Docstrings help other developers understand how to use the function and what it does.

+Scope: Variables defined inside a function are local to that function and cannot be accessed from outside.
+Variables defined outside a function are global and can be accessed from within the function.
+	x = 10

+	def print_x():
+    		print(x)  # Accesses the global variable x

+	print_x()  # Prints 10